Coefficient of Conservatism:

 Sphagnum "lawns" in bogs, especially near water, fens, rock pools (Isle Royale), marly shores.

 These hybrids are sterile, the pollen malformed and ovules and seeds aborting with no ripe fruit developing.
 Like the parents (and D. intermedia) they are diploid (2n = 20).
 Otherwise, they may be morphologically very similar to the fertile tetraploid.
-There is a general tendency for D. anglica to have proportionatly more narrowly spathulate leaves, though this is a subtle difference.
+There is a general tendency for D. anglica to have proportionately more narrowly spathulate leaves than the F1 hybrid, though this is a subtle difference.
 Naturally, the sterile hybrid can be strongly suspected when solitary or few scattered plants are seen intermingled with D. linearis and D. rotundifolia, rather than forming substantial populations.